syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Search-For-Text-Instance.md

 # Search for a Text Instance in Xamarin Pdf Viewer (SfPdfViewer)

-[Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) provides support to find and highlight texts in the PDF document and you can also perform text search on rotated documents and rotated texts as well.
-The following commands are used to perform text search operations.
+[Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) provides support to find and highlight texts in normal and rotated PDF documents, and you can also perform text search on rotated texts as well.
+The following commands are used to perform text search operations:

 <table>